Texas Adjuster License

 Claims adjusters possessing a Texas Adjuster License, perform actual physical inspections, following a damaging event, such as hurricanes, earthquakes, floods, tornadoes, hail, fire and other disasters.
 Part of their job is to interpret a customer’s insurance policy.
 Then determine the appropriate amount for settlement, and authorize the payment.

 There are three types of adjusters: independent adjusters, staff adjusters and public adjusters.
 All of them require an insurance adjuster license.

-The claims adjuster industry is a lucrative and exciting the career, where it is said “Hail pays the bills, and Hurricanes buy the toys!”
+The insurance industry employs more than 2.3 million individuals in America.
+The claims adjuster industry is a lucrative and exciting career, where it is said “Hail pays the bills, and Hurricanes buy the toys!”
 That’s encouraging, but what about job security?
 If their expertise is only needed after catastrophic events, what happens in between?

 - Anyone 18 or older can acquire an insurance adjuster license, with or without previous experience.
 This means anyone can become a claims adjuster.

 - Anyone can start a career as a claims adjuster, even without a college degree or any special educational background.
 What matters is a strong work ethic, the desire to do the work properly, and the appropriate license.

 - All of the adjuster training is provided by TXALA.
 This includes continuing education.